perkinslab/AppFEATHER/README.md

 ## Running FEATHER on your own data

 It is recommended to run FEATHER through one of the interfaces (python, Matlab, or Igor Pro).
 These interfaces deal with data management for you.
 Each example file (Matlab, Python, and Igor Pro, listed above), loads either a pxp or a csv file before calling FEATHER.
-To run on your data, modify the example to run on your file.
+To run on your data, modify the example to run on your data.
+In this manner, any data you have loaded in the programming language can be analyzed with FEATHER

-You can also run FEATHER directly from the command line, as described above.
+You can also run FEATHER directly from the command line.
 FEATHER's command line arguments can be found by calling the program with -h, as follows:

 ~~~~